Share this article

 The SBTi expects companies to demonstrate sector leadership.
 That is, companies should not default to the target that is easiest to meet but should instead use the most ambitious decarbonisation scenarios and methods, that lead to the earliest reductions and the least cumulative emissions.

 Some Australian companies which have an approved SBT are Origin Energy, Transurban Group, Investa, and Woolworths Group Limited.
 This list is rapidly growing as well as the amount of Australian companies publicly committing to developing their own SBT.
-Recently Intrepid Travel had its target approved becoming the first tour operator in the world with an SBT.
+Intrepid Travel became the first tour operator in the world with an SBT.
 Anthesis was proud to work closely with Intrepid to deliver this milestone achievement.

 Selecting the right SBT approach requires knowledge of the company’s future Business-As-Usual (BAU) Greenhouse Gas (GHG) trajectory and an understanding of the emission hotspots in the inventory; what are the main emissions drivers and where can significant emission reduction initiatives be implemented to ultimately achieve the set SBT.
 The right approach also depends on the company’s size, business type and industry where there are specific methodologies for certain sectors.